-Rate stand for the interest rate for the period.
+Rate stands for the interest rate for the period.

 Nper stands for the number of years or the time period for the loan.

-FV is an optional argument which stand for the future value.
+FV is an optional argument which stands for future value.

 Example of PMT Function